thoughtbot/rcm/README.md

 --------

 * `rcup` is the main program.
-It is used to install and update dotfiles, with support for tags and host-specific files.
+It is used to install and update dotfiles, with support for tags, host-specific files, and multiple source directories.
-* `mkrc` is for introducing a dotfile into your dotfiles directory, with support for tags.
+* `mkrc` is for introducing a dotfile into your dotfiles directory, with support for tags and multiple source directories.

 Support
 -------